 For companies that transmit and use payment card information from consumers, the Payment Card Industry Data Security Standard (PCI DSS) provides the most comprehensive information security standards.

-The request for comments (RFC) period for PCI DSS 4.0 closed last November, and the council plans to release the version 4.0 by the end of 2020.
+The request for comments (RFC) period for PCI DSS 4.0 closed last November, and the council plans to release the version 4.0 by the middle of 2021.
 Because many of the PCI security controls are 10 years old and major changes haven’t been made since 2015, industry insiders believe that PCI DSS 4.0 will be significant.
-We wanted to outline the changes that we can expect when this updated version comes out later this year.
+We wanted to outline the changes that we can expect when this updated version comes out next year.

 What Will Change When PCI DSS version 4.0 Is Released?